awsdocs/amazon-ec2-user-guide/doc_source/configuring-IMDS-new-instances.md

 By default, the IPv6 endpoint is disabled\.
 This is true even if you are launching an instance into an IPv6\-only subnet\.
 You can choose to enable the IPv6 endpoint at instance launch when using the AWS CLI\.
 This option is not available in the Amazon EC2 console\.

-The IPv6 endpoint for the instance metadata service is only accessible on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.
+The IPv6 endpoint for the IMDS is only accessible on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.

 **Configure IPv4 and IPv6 endpoints**
-The following [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) example launches a `t3.large` instance with the IPv6 endpoint enabled for the instance metadata service\.
+The following [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) example launches a `t3.large` instance with the IPv6 endpoint enabled for the IMDS\.
 To enable the IPv6 endpoint, for the `--metadata-options` parameter, specify `HttpProtocolIpv6=enabled`\.
 When you specify a value for `HttpProtocolIpv6`, you must also set `HttpEndpoint` to `enabled`\.

 ```
 aws ec2 run-instances \